cloud-gov/product/README.md

-# cg-program
+# Cloud.gov Product Management
-Program-level artifacts, workflow and issues for cloud.gov
+Program-level artifacts, workflow and status for products within the cloud.gov umbrella

 ## Viewing our status